IB Biology 34 Views 1 Answers

 This unequal exchange results in a net loss of positive charge from the cell, contributing to a more negative internal environment compared to the outside.

-The resting potential is primarily determined by:
+The resting potential is primarily determined by:- The concentration gradients of Na++ and K++.

-• The selective permeability of the neuronal membrane to these ions.
-Since the membrane is more permeable to K+, it allows more K+ to exit than Na+ to enter, reinforcing the negative charge inside the neuron.
+- The selective permeability of the neuronal membrane to these ions.
+Since the membrane is more permeable to K++, it allows more K++ to exit than Na++ to enter, reinforcing the negative charge inside the neuron.

 Importance of Resting Potential